-Shares in Character Group (LON:CCT) dipped as much as 25% in early trading today as it issued a statement warning that profits this year would fall below expectations.
-Early traders would have been annoyed, as the share price has made a substantial recovery since then:
+Character Group profit warning: Shares fell at an alarming rate this morning as the company put out a note stating that profits would fall below expectations.
+Early traders would have been annoyed, as the share price has made a substantial recovery since then.

 This reinforces my belief never to sell immediately on a profit warning.
 We can see that the share opened at 275p and price degraded slightly to 262p, but since then the price has steadily gained, at the time of writing adding almost 100p from that low.
 If we look at our analysed results so far, purchasing each share at a profit warning (instead of selling) would see you roughly break even, and even if you could not get the best price you would not be too far off.

 Character Group are not well known as a company but most would definitely be familiar with their products.
 They hold licences to produce toys and games, the most notable one being Peppa Pig, a wildly successful cartoon.
 They have executed well, and this licence has been a superb money-maker for the company.

 Perhaps this warning is one of the most easily telegraphed, as it is already known that this lucrative contract seems likely not to be renewed.
 This is thanks to Hasbro acquiring the rights to Peppa Pig and hinting they would like to take the licence back.
 There has been little comment on that from the company until today, but the share price has already declined massively from the 500-600p region we have seen this year.

 What did the Character Group profit warning say?

 The warning comes in a trading update today.
 Perhaps of more concern for investors is that there are other things out there which are troubling the company.
 These are on top of the Peppa Pig contract loss, although neither really compares massively to the latter.